Psoriatic arthritis L40.5

 This section has been translated automatically.

-Psoriatic arthritis can potentially be a very serious condition that can lead to significant disability.
-As psoriasis vulgaris often precedes psoriatic arthritis, dermatologists are the first physicians contacted and it is their responsibility to diagnose and treat psoriatic arthritis at an early stage.
+Psoriatic arthritis can potentially be a very serious disease that can lead to significant disability.
+As psoriasis vulgaris often precedes psoriatic arthritis, dermatologists are the first doctors to be contacted and it is their responsibility to diagnose and treat psoriatic arthritis at an early stage.
 Further treatment should be interdisciplinary and involve rheumatologists, physiotherapists, occupational therapists and orthopaedists.

 There is considerable overlap in the approved drugs for the treatment of psoriasis and psoriatic arthritis (PsA) (including Methotrexate, apremilast and IL12/23, p19-IL23, IL-17A/F cytokine blockers (ustekinumab, guselkumab, risankizumab, ixekizumab, secukinumab) and tumor necrosis factor (TNF)-alpha blockers (adalimumab, etanercept, infliximab and certolizumab) (Bellinato F et al. 2020; Köhm M et al. 2020).
 In contrast, other treatment options used for PsA are less effective for PsO (sulfasalazine, leflunomide) or are not approved for PsO (tofacitinib, golimumab) (Köhm M et al. 2020).